 |PE and Sports Premium|

-1:1 support in all subjects where required, additional SATs preparation, 1:1, funded summer scheme places, after school club funded places, additional small group TA support, homework club, art club, training updates for staff working closely with pupils entitled to pupil premium funding (reading, phonics, mastery maths), subsidy to trips and enrichment activities,half term forest school scholarships, ICT resources, resources and training to allow PPG pupils with specific behavioural and emotional needs to self-regulate, access all areas of learning and make a supported transition into the next class/phase or stage of education.
+1:1 support in all subjects where required, additional SATs preparation, 1:1, funded summer scheme places, after school club funded places, additional small group TA support, enrichment clubs, training updates for staff working closely with pupils entitled to pupil premium funding (reading, phonics, mastery maths), subsidy to trips and enrichment activities, half term forest school scholarships, ICT resources, resources and training to allow PPG pupils with specific behavioural and emotional needs to self-regulate, access all areas of learning and make a supported transition into the next class/phase or stage of education.

 For more general information regarding Pupil Premium funding for schools, you can read more here on the government website.

 At Holcombe Brook we aim to provide a rich and varied programme of sport.
 This includes competitive and non-competitive games which ensure our children develop appropriate attitudes and skills.

 Whilst games is taught as part of the PE National Curriculum, at Holcombe Brook Primary School we offer the children the opportunity to take part in a variety of age appropriate extra-curricular activities.These are open to children regardless of gender or ability.

 Our funding for last year was £18700.
 The majority of this was spent buying in the service of sports coaches to enhance the opportunities already on offer within the school day and as extra curricular activities.